All About Air Conditioners for Offices

-Keeping your staff cool in the summer and warm in the winter is the ideal way to keep a team motivated and also impress visitors.
+Keeping your staff cool in the summer and warm in the winter is the ideal way to keep a team motivated and satisfy visitors.
 There is nothing worse than walking into a hot and sweaty office!

 Our expert surveyors know that all offices are different, and we always ensure that we design and install the system to suit your exact requirements, guaranteeing that all workers and visitors feel comfortable.

-The more single-splits you install the more external condensers you require.
-If external space is at a premium then please see the other options in this menu.
+The more single-splits you install, the more external condensers you require.
+If external space is at a premium, please see the other options in this menu.

 A Multi-Split System uses multiple indoor cooling units (the amount is dependent on power requirements and the chosen brand) and one outdoor condenser box.